Hendricks goes 8 innings, Cubs beat Cardinals 5-1

 TRAINER’S ROOM

-Cardinals: OF Austin Dean is available to be recalled from the team’s alternate site if needed, manager Mike Shildt said.
+Cardinals: Shildt expects Molina to be available Tuesday, when they play a doubleheader against Minnesota. … OF Austin Dean is available to be recalled from the team’s alternate site if needed, Shildt said.
 Dean tested positive for the coronavirus and has not appeared in a game this season.

-Cubs: OF Jason Heyward “seems to be feeling much better” after leaving Sunday’s game because he was feeling lightheaded and having difficulty breathing, manager David Ross said.
+Cubs: OF Jason Heyward “seems to be feeling much better” after leaving Sunday’s game because he was feeling lightheaded and having difficulty breathing, Ross said.
 Heyward was taken to a hospital, though he did not stay overnight, and was scheduled for more tests on Tuesday.
 Ross would not say what the illness is.
 “We have had no positive COVID tests, I can tell you that,” he said. … RHP Tyler Chatwood (strained right forearm) started his throwing program Monday, and LHP José Quintana (left lat inflammation) is expected to begin throwing on Tuesday.

 UP NEXT

-Cardinals: RHP Carlos Martínez (0-1, 14.73 ERA) returns from the coronavirus to start the first game of a doubleheader against Minnesota.
+Cardinals: RHP Carlos Martínez (0-1, 14.73 ERA) returns from the coronavirus to start the first game against Minnesota.
 His only appearance was against the Twins on July 28.
 RHP Daniel Ponce de Leon (0-3, 7.82 ERA) likely will be added as the 29th man and start the nightcap, Shildt said.
 The Twins will go with right-handers Jose Berrios (3-3, 4.29 ERA) in the opener and Randy Dobnak (6-2, 2.72 ERA) in Game 2.

 Cubs: RHP Alec Mills (3-3, 5.50) starts as the Cubs open a three-game series against Cincinnati.
 RHP Tyler Mahle (1-1, 3.90 ERA) pitches for the Reds.